dskram85/d7vk/README.md

 ## How to use
 Grab the latest release or compile the project manually if you want to be "on the bleeding edge".

-To give it a spin in a Wine prefix of choice, copy the `ddraw.dll` and `d3d9.dll` files next to the game/application executable, then open `winecfg` and manually add `native, builtin` (explicitly in that order) DLL overrides for `ddraw` and `d3d9` under the Libraries tab.
-There's no need to worry about bitness or anything like that, since D3D7 always has been 32-bit exclusive.
+To give it a spin in a Wine prefix of choice, copy the `ddraw.dll` file next to the game/application executable, then open `winecfg` and manually add `native, builtin` (explicitly in that order) DLL overrides for `ddraw` under the Libraries tab.
+There's no need to worry about bitness or anything like that, since D3D7 has always been 32-bit exclusive.

-On Windows, simply copying the two files next to the game executable should work just fine.
+On Windows, simply copying `ddraw.dll` next to the game executable should work just fine.
+Note that Windows use is largely untested and D7VK is primarily aimed at use with Wine/Linux, so your milage may vary.

-Do NOT, I repeat, do NOT copy those files in your Wine or Windows system directories, as you will need access to an actual DDRAW implementation for any of this to work.
+Do NOT, I repeat, do NOT copy `ddraw.dll` in your Wine or Windows system directories, as you will need access to an actual DDRAW implementation for any of this to work.

 Verify that your application uses D7VK instead of wined3d by enabling the HUD (see notes below).

 #### DLL dependencies
 Listed below are the DLL requirements for using DXVK with any single API.

-- d3d7: `ddraw.dll` and `d3d9.dll`
+- d3d7: `ddraw.dll`

 ### HUD
 The `DXVK_HUD` environment variable controls a HUD which can display the framerate and some stat counters.
 It accepts a comma-separated list of the following options: